vsubramaniam851/brain-multimodal/README.md

 ## Comparison Analysis

 We include the a python notebook, `comparison_analysis.ipynb`, to walk through our methodology to compare network scores against each other per electrode.
-We also include a raw results from our analysis to give the final output structure needed to perform the analysis if you want to do so on your own data.
+We will also include a raw results from our analysis to give the final output structure needed to perform the analysis if you want to do so on your own data.